-These lines use the predefined makefile Makefile.plugin which is a generic makefile dedicated to the compilation of one plug-in.
+These lines use the predefined makefile Makefile.plugin which is a generic makefile dedicated to the compilation of plug-ins.
 There are more than twenty variables than can be used to customize the behavior of Makefile.plugin.
-These variables are all described in Section 5.3.3, but most of them have reasonable default values so that it is not necessary to describe more than the few ones above.
+These variables are all described in Section 6.3.3, but most of them have reasonable default values so that it is not necessary to describe more than the few ones above: